parallaxsecond/parsec-client-go/README.md

 Sample usage can be found in the end to end tests in the [e2etest folder](https://github.com/parallaxsecond/parsec-client-go/tree/master/e2etest)

+# Parsec Service Socket Configuration

+This client will, connect to the parsec service on a URL defined using the PARSEC_SERVICE_ENDPOINT environment variable.
+This URL must be for the unix scheme (no other schemes are supported at this time).

+If the PARSEC_SERVICE_ENDPOINT environment variable is not set, then the default value of unix:/run/parsec/parsec.sock is used.

 # Parsec Interface Version

 The parsec interface is defined in google protocol buffers .proto files, included in the [parsec operations](https://github.com/parallaxsecond/parsec-operations), which is included as a git submodule in the [interface/parsec-operations](https://github.com/parallaxsecond/parsec-client-go/tree/master/interface/parsec-operations) folder in this repository.
 This submodule is currently pinned to parsec-operations v0.6.0